utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ## Rendering the output

-Of course, it's cool to get these values, but what do we do with them?
+Of course, getting these values is cool, but what do we do with them?
 You may have noted our playground `HTML` uses an iframe.
 Although I'm usually not a big fan, it serves its purpose for this example.

 We can modify stuff inside the iframe without affecting our main page.